 Interdisciplinary Dissertation Proposal Development Program

-The Interdisciplinary Dissertation Proposal Development (IDPD) project is a three-year effort to expand and improve formal dissertation prospectus and grant proposal development for humanities and social science doctoral students at the University of Minnesota.
-It is modeled on Social Science Research Counciil's (SSRC) Dissertation Proposal Development Fellowship program which ran for ten years.
-In 2017, the first year of the project, the SSRC organized and ran the program.
-Since 2018, the program has been conducted at the University of Minnesota, with the goal of institutionalizing this and making it available for all graduate students who want it.
+The Interdisciplinary Dissertation Proposal Development (IDPD) program expands and improves formal dissertation prospectus and grant proposal development for humanities and social science doctoral students at the University of Minnesota.
+It is modeled on Social Science Research Council's (SSRC) Dissertation Proposal Development program.

 In 2020, 24 students will be selected to participate in the program.
 The program includes an intensive five-day workshop in spring, followed by student summer research, and another intensive five-day fall workshop in the early fall prior to fall research grant proposal deadlines.
 Student participants receive up to $3,000 in summer research funding.
 Student participants must register for a 3-credit graduate seminar in fall semester as part of the program.
 The faculty facilitators work closely with the students on preparing research questions, literature reviews, identifying grant opportunities, work plans, and writing proposals and prospectuses; the students work together in peer groups as well.
 The goal is to increase student success in grant competitions as well as to refine a dissertation prospectus that may help the students better concentrate their efforts and reduce time to completion.
 The program targets students at the end of their second or third year (depending on department expectations) in graduate school, before defending their prospectus.